thoemmi/thomasfreudenberg.com/_posts/2017/2017-01-21-presenting-byte-size-values-in-wpf.md

 That's the same method that Explorer is using to display file sizes.
 Its advantages are that you don't have any localization issues, and it it has a fixed precision of 3 digits.

-Because my application is using WPF, I wrote a `IValueConverter` to be used in bindings:
+Because my application is using WPF, I wrote an `IValueConverter` to be used in bindings:

 {% gist 03b81c07586f63accb83521d783d6749 FormatKbSizeConverter.cs %}